Module#included_modules and prepended modules

 If so, we should fix the documentation of

-Updated by byroot (Jean Boussier) 7 months ago
+Updated by byroot (Jean Boussier) about 1 year ago

 Module#included is not called when the module is prepended

 Module#include? and Module#included_modules regard prepended modules as included (not well documented)